MilhosOU/DBT_BigQuery_TableSizeWatcher/README.md

 ## Description

 Monitors and estimates sizes of specified tables and columns in a BigQuery cluster.
+This tool is indispensable for those managing large-scale BigQuery clusters, especially when dealing with billions of rows and potentially unstructured data.

 ## Why This Tool Is Important

-In large BigQuery clusters, managing resources efficiently is crucial.
-Tables can quickly grow in size, leading to increased costs and slower query performance.
-BQ_TableSizeWatcher helps in identifying the size footprint of individual tables and columns, allowing for proactive management and optimization.
+In the landscape of large BigQuery clusters, resource efficiency is non-negotiable.
+Tables can exponentially grow, affecting both costs and query performance.
+BQ_TableSizeWatcher offers granular visibility into the size footprint of individual tables and columns, enabling proactive management and optimization.

-Specifying a sample size is important for efficiency.
-Querying large tables in their entirety can be costly and slow.
-Using a sample allows for quicker, less resource-intensive size estimations, while still providing a reasonable approximation.
+It's important to note that querying the size of each column in such massive datasets can result in significant expenses.
+Hence, specifying a sample size is vital for operational efficiency.
+Querying large tables in their entirety is both cost-prohibitive and resource-intensive.
+A sample provides a quick and economical size estimation, while maintaining a high degree of accuracy.

 ## Variables

 - `project`: The BigQuery project ID.
 - `schema`: The BigQuery schema you want to monitor.
 - `tables`: List of tables to monitor.
 - `sample_size`: Number of rows to sample for size estimation.
+This is critical for cost-effective data observability.

-## Out to run
+## How to Run

-To run the model, set the variables like so:
+To run the model, set the variables as follows:

 ```
 dbt build --select BQ_TableSizeWatcher --vars '{"schema": "<YOUR-SCHEMA>", "tables": [<YOUR-TABLES>], "sample_size": <YOUR-SAMPLE-SIZE>}'
 ```

 ## Example Output

 ![example-output](https://github.com/robertocommit/DBT_BigQuery_TableSizeWatcher/assets/30242227/c8224ccc-5052-42e2-922e-6e314272d1eb)